GabrielTofvesson/sudoku/README.md

 # Sudoku solver
-A simple sudoku problem solver
+A simple sudoku problem solver because I got bored of solving them manually.

 ## File format
 The sudoku solver accepts a file for the following format: